 International investment is a primary engine for boosting economic growth and rapid recovery, with a view to contributing to the attainment of 2030 Sustainable Development Goals.
 Governments invest a significant portion of their national budgets in investment projects.
 However, there is often a sizeable investment gap due to the vast demand for development.
-To address the investment deficit, governments often need to cooperate with international players, such as foreign governments, multilateral financial and development institutions, or business entities, including through public-private-partnership.
-Foreign direct investment (“FDI”) also play an important role.
-By investing abroad, private sector actors expand their business and open up new markets, which, for States hosting the investments, can lead to additional tax revenues, increased employment, and easier access to new technologies.
+To address the investment deficit, governments often need to cooperate with international players, such as foreign governments, multilateral financial and development institutions or business entities, including through public-private-partnership.
+Foreign direct investment (“FDI”) also plays an important role.
+By investing abroad, private sector actors expand their business and open up new markets, which, for States hosting the investments, can lead to additional tax revenues, increased employment and easier access to new technologies.
 Against this backdrop, international investment plays a vital role in helping countries, in particular developing countries, mobilize global resources, bridge financing gaps and promote economic development.

 Corruption poses significant threats to countries around the world and negatively affects the attraction and retention of foreign investments.
 It weakens institutions, erodes trust and threatens economic growth, including undermining fair competition and discouraging investment.
 Due to their vast financial scale, complex delivery requirements, and involvement of international players, international investment projects are constantly exposed to higher corruption risks.

-The UNODC project entitled “Fostering Sustainable Development by Supporting the Implementations of UNCAC in Countries along the Silk Road Economic Belt” is designed for this purpose:
+The UNODC project entitled “Fostering Sustainable Development by Supporting the Implementations of UNCAC in Countries along the Silk Road Economic Belt” is designed for this purpose.

 UNODC is also working to build synergy between anti-corruption and foreign investment specialists.
 Enhancing cooperation and the understanding of issues of the existence and extent of corruption in the context of FDI and investor-state dispute settlement will facilitate discussion of challenges and identification of ways forward for minimizing the risks of and opportunities for corruption in foreign direct investment and appropriately addressing corruption allegations in investment-state dispute settlement mechanisms.